-- Increase system and personnel safety by utilizing the latest in fingersafe fuse technology covering blocks, holders, disconnect switches and power distribution fuse blocks. - Of special note is the finger-safe Bussmann series CUBEFuse that's used with the patented UL 98 Listed Bussmann series Compact Circuit Protector (CCP) switch - together they provide a finger-safe fused switch that's horsepower rated and can be used on branch circuits
+- Increase system and personnel safety by utilizing the latest in fingersafe fuse technology covering blocks, holders, disconnect switches and power distribution fuse blocks. - Of special note is the finger-safe Bussmann series CUBEFuse that's used with the patented Bussmann series Compact Circuit Protector (CCP) switch (cULus to CSA Standard 22.2 No. 4-04).
+Together they provide a finger-safe fused switch that's horsepower rated and can be used on branch circuits.